stephencweiss/gatsby-source-xkcd/examples/latest/README.md

 This example is based on [Gatsby's hello-world starter](https://github.com/gatsbyjs/gatsby-starter-hello-world) which ships with the main Gatsby configuration files but is designed to make it straightforward to see how to use the `gatsby-source-xkcd` plugin!

-## 🚀 Quick start
+## 🚀 Getting Started

-Navigate into the `example` folder (that's where this README is located) and start it up.
+1. Navigate into the `example` folder (that's where this README is located)
+2. Make sure the dependencies are installed (`npm install` or `yarn install`)
+3. Start it up

     ```shell
-    $ gatsby develop
+    $ npm start
     ```

+At this point you should have a Gatsby site running locally at `localhost:8000`!

 ## What's different from the Gatsby Starter?